Pursuing Benefits For Injured Workers In California

 - Temporary Partial Disability (TPD) Benefits: Granted when you are able to work during your recovery but not to the full extent that you worked prior to your injury

 How Is Eligibility For TTD Or TPD Determined?

 Your eligibility for either TTD or TPD benefits is based on work restrictions provided by your doctor.
 In other words, your doctor must recommend that you either do not work at all during your recovery or return to work but at partial capacity (fewer hours, less strenuous duties, etc.) while you heal.

 You will need to continue seeing your doctor periodically in order to receive updates about your ability to work and any work restrictions he or she recommends.

-How Much Do TTD or TPD Benefits Pay in CA?
+How Much Do TTD Or TPD Benefits Pay In California?

 In California, TTD benefits amount to two-thirds of your “average weekly wage.”
 Your average weekly wage is calculated based on several factors, including the type of worker you are (full time, part time, seasonal, etc.), whether or not you make commission, and more.

 How Long Can You Receive TTD Benefits?

 If eligible, you will receive TTD benefit payments every two weeks for a certain period of time that, again, depends on numerous factors.